-The NEA's workforce is at the heart of its ability to provide the American people with the highest level of service.
 The NEA identifies critical workforce needs; it recruits strategically and in compliance with government hiring principles; it provides its workforce with incentives such as training and advancement opportunities, as appropriate; and it develops and maintains policies and processes to ensure excellent performance and accountability.

-The NEA has taken steps to foster an environment that supports a highly productive, creative, and motivated workforce.
 In addition to government-wide benefits-including family-friendly leave policies, and flexible/alternative work schedules-the NEA provides wellness services, such as its interagency agreement with Federal Occupational Health (FOH) to provide health center services and employee assistance programs to agency staff.

 The NEA also uses federally approved awards such as performance awards, special acts, and time-off awards as a means to reward and incentivize employees.
-Estimated awards spending in FY 2023 and FY 2024 is provided in Appendix B: Awards and Recognition Data.
+Estimated awards spending in FY 2024 and FY 2025 is provided in Appendix B: Awards and Recognition Data.